CARV-ICS-FORTH/XHC-OpenMPI/README.md

 fe:00.0 System peripheral [0880]: Intel Corporation Device [8086:3450]
 ```

-In these examples, the values are set:
+In this example, the following values are used:

 ```c
 // perfctr.h:15-16